- Daily Impact: Every day in America, more than 200 people sustain a nonfatal gun injury.

 Three gun safety policies in particular can help to limit the easy acquisition of firearms that contributes to nonfatal injuries.

 - Background checks and permit to purchase laws ensure that a person attempting to buy a gun is not legally prohibited from having the gun.
 While current federal law requires background checks for gun sales by licensed gun dealers, it does not require checks for guns sold by unlicensed sellers, such as non-dealers selling online or at gun shows.
 The unlicensed marketplace is large: an Everytown investigation of Armslist.com, the nation’s largest online gun marketplace, found that there were 1.2 million ads for the sale of a firearm that would not be subject to a background check in 2018.
-Twenty-two states and Washington, DC, require background checks on all handgun sales.29CA, CO, CT, DE, HI, IA, IL, MA, MI, MD, NE, NJ, NM, NY, NV, NC, OR, PA, RI, VT, VA, and WA.
+Twenty-one states and Washington, DC, require background checks on all handgun sales.29CA, CO, CT, DE, HI, IL, MA, MI, MD, NE, NJ, NM, NY, NV, NC, OR, PA, RI, VT, VA, and WA.
 A 2015 study found that states with stronger state-level background check legislation have lower rates of nonfatal firearm injury.30Joseph A, Simonetti et al., “State Firearm Legislation and Nonfatal Firearm Injuries,” American Journal of Public Health 105, no. 8 (2015): 1703–9, doi:10.2105/AJPH.2015.302617.

 - Secure storage laws are an effective tool to reduce both gun death and injury, particularly among children and teens.
 There is no federal law requiring secure storage by gun owners.
 However, 20 states and Washington, DC, have some form of law to hold individuals accountable when firearms fall into unauthorized hands due to a failure to store them securely.31CA, CT, DE, FL, HI, IA, IL, MA, MD, MN, NV, NY, NC, NH, NJ, RI, TX, VA, WA, and WI.
 One important subset of these laws, called child access prevention laws, impose criminal penalties on adults when a child gets unauthorized access to their firearms.
 A 2013 study found that these child access laws reduced self-harm gun injuries by 26 percent and reduced assaults, unintentional firearm injuries, and undetermined firearm injuries by 5 percent among children under 18 years old.32Jeffrey DeSimone, Sara Markowitz, and Jing Xu, “Child Access Prevention Laws and Nonfatal Gun Injuries,” Southern Economic Journal 80, no. 1 (July 1, 2013): 5–25, https://doi.org/10.4284/0038-4038-2011.333.